condon-lab/Condon_Lab_Docs/docs/admin/online_travel_system.md

 # Signing up the travel system account

 You must be registered in the system for paperwork related with travel authorizations and travel reimbursements.
-Booking flighs and lodging can be done in the same system too but in general it is more expensive.
-Please check in the designed hotels by the conference and in alternative services.
+Booking flights and lodging can be done in the same system too but in general it is more expensive.
+Please check in the designated hotels by the conference and in alternative services.

 ### To activate your account:
 1. Visit [https://travel.financialservices.arizona.edu/] (https://travel.financialservices.arizona.edu/)